-In the late afternoon we arrived by train from Nice airport to the small station Port Garavan.
-It lies on a hillside a few hundred meters above the harbor.
-We got out of the train and went down to the harbor.
+In the late afternoon we arrived by train from Nice airport to Port Garavan.
+We got off the train and out to the small station, which is located on a hillside a few hundred meters above the harbor.
+We went down to the harbor.
 A little down the steep road, we could see the square at the boat yard,

 Heron was still there.

-When we reached the harbor, we went to the yard.
+When we reached the harbor, we went to the door in the fence about the yard.
 It was Sunday.
 It was closed.
-I pressed the handle in the door in the enclosure down.
-Someone had forgotten to lock.
-The door opened when I pushed it.
-We walked in, past Barbara's Sunday-office and further into the square.
+Someone had forgotten to lock and the door could be opened when the handle was pressed.
+We went inside.
+Past Barbara's Sunday-filled office and out on the square.
 Heron was in the same place as when we left 4 weeks earlier.
 We found a ladder and put it up the transom.
 A few steps up the ladder there was a view of the deck.
 Screws, fittings and tools were spread on the rear part.
 As if the work had stopped unexpectedly and suddenly.

 Not optimal.
 But the work was, after all, started.

-It was not allowed to stay overnight in the boat on the square.
+It is not allowed to stay overnight in the boats on the square.
 We went to find a hotel.

 We went to a hotel opposite the yard.
 The luck was with us.
-We got the last room available.
+We got a room that had not been offered online.